dougeby/IntuneDocs/intune-azure/configure-devices/troubleshooting.md

 # required metadata

 title: Troubleshooting device configuration in Microsoft Intune | Microsoft Docs
-description: Use this topic to learn about On-Premises Access Microsoft Intune
+description: If you're stuck, use this topic to help you solve problems with Intune device configurations.
 keywords:
 author: robstackmsftms.author: robstack
 manager: angrobe